goateeya/goateeya/README.md

 #### Recent project:
 - Telecom Coupon
-  - Telecom coupons can be used to pay telecom bill, which direct carried bill included
-  - Telecom coupons are well integrated in the APP ecoupon feature.
-With FET Super APP users can use e-coupons at physical stores by scanning barcode,  use the ecoupon immediately in the self-service of Far EasTone official website, but also can redeem immediately in APP ecoupon feature
+  - In our Super APP, you can use our virtual currency to buy Telecom Coupon, which you can use to discount you telecom payment bill.
-  - ~ 50,000 API calls per day, 100~300 API request every 5 minutes
+  - ~ 50,000 API requests per day, 100~300 API requests every 5 minutes
+- CDC 1922 SMS
+  - In response to the Covid-19, the mass movement tracking measures from May 2021 to April 2022
+  - ~ 2M requests per day